Kodyin/Sokoban/README.md

 The output is in the following format.

-    1. String representation of initial state
+    1. String representation of initial map
     2. Move solution
     3. Number of states explored
+    4. States seen before (identical states)
+    5. Pruned deadlock states
-    4. Time elapsed in millis
+    6. Time elapsed in millis